Attribution 4.0 (CC BY 4.0)https://creativecommons.org/licenses/by/4.0/

 Context

-This list ranks the 27 cities in the Waushara County, WI by Some Other Race (SOR) population, as estimated by the United States Census Bureau.
-It also highlights population changes in each cities over the past five years.
+This list ranks the 4 city in the Converse County, WY by White population, as estimated by the United States Census Bureau.
+It also highlights population changes in each city over the past five years.

 When available, the data consists of estimates from the U.S. Census Bureau American Community Survey (ACS) 5-Year Estimates, including: